RhoInc/safetyexploreR/README.md

 # safetyexploreR

 ## Create [Rho's](https://github.com/RhoInc) interactive safety explorer suite from R.
-### SafetyexploreR provides an R interface for Rho's 6 safety explorer D3 Javascript widgets.
+### SafetyexploreR provides an R interface for Rho's safety explorer tools (built using D3 Javascript).
 This set of tools can be used individually or together, allowing a user to explorer adverse events and labs data in real time.

 ### Safety explorer widgets include:
 - AE Explorer